sourcegraph/about/blogposts/2022/css-modules-migration.md

 }
 ```

-- As a final touch, add `.module.scss` to the filename required for build-tools to interpret this file as a CSS Module.
+- As a final touch, add `.module.scss` to the filename required for [build-tools to interpret this file as a CSS Module](https://webpack.js.org/loaders/css-loader/#modules).

 ### 3. Replace references to global classes in the React component using a list of CSS Modules classes preserved from the previous step.

-To manipulate Typescript AST, we used [ts-morph](https://github.com/dsherret/ts-morph) —TypeScript Compiler API wrapper for static analysis and programmatic code changes.
+To manipulate Typescript AST, we used [ts-morph](https://github.com/dsherret/ts-morph) — TypeScript Compiler API wrapper for static analysis and programmatic code changes.
 Relying on this package API, the codemod script iterates over all string literals in the React component AST and searches for global classes processed in the previous step.

 Here’s the AST generated for our small example.
-Explore it yourself using [astexplorer](https://astexplorer.net/#/gist/eca630c9f5464e6b027ec13aac91711a/4295e325b8cdad474f9d4f559248f534e709356e).
+Explore it yourself using [AST Explorer](https://astexplorer.net/#/gist/eca630c9f5464e6b027ec13aac91711a/4295e325b8cdad474f9d4f559248f534e709356e).

 <figure>
   <img src="https://storage.googleapis.com/sourcegraph-assets/blog/code-insights-ga-blogs/insights-dashboard-ast.png" alt="Insights dashboard AST"